Migrate Exchange Server 2016 to 2019 | Part 2

 Now we are going to import the certificate to Exchange Server 2019, select more options with triple dots and click import Exchange Certificate.

-Give the same path that you have given while exporting the certificate and the passcode that you gave given earlier, click next to continue importing the certificate.
+Give the same path that you have given while exporting the certificate and the password that you gave given earlier, click next to continue importing the certificate.

 On the specify a server name, click add and select the EX2019 server and click add OK.